VictoriaVicheva233182/UniversityProjects/Predictive Model for forecasting incident severity in Breda/README.md

 This project aims to build a machine learning model that can accurately predict the **severity of incidents** based on historical data.
 The model supports risk management teams in responding to incidents more proactively and efficiently.

-> 🚧 **Note:** This project is still under development.
-Further evaluation and deployment components are in progress.

 ## Objective